11 ways to get e-Learning Translation right

 Using one single system to manage the e-Learning courses in all languages saves a lot of time.
 This is why we advise you to use a multilingual Learning Management System.
 This way, your local staff can manage the delivery process of the course’s content in their own language, which they will probably understand better than a generic English system.
 In addition, it is wise to use different font properties per language.
 You can store these in one single place than can be accessed easily.
 If you are using web-based files such as XHTML, Cascading Style Sheets (CSS), it a good place to start.

 Do you need an e-learning platform or online education tool translated and localized?
-Click through to our e-Learning Translation page for more information on what we provide as a company.
+Click through to our localisation services page for more information on what we provide as a company.